Jets place WR Denzel Mims on reserve/COVID-19 list

 - Oops!Something went wrong.Please try again later.

-Jets WR Denzel Mims has been placed on the reserve/COVID-19 list after testing positive for the virus.
+Jets wide receiver Denzel Mims has been placed on the reserve/COVID-19 list.

-Mims is vaccinated, according to ESPN’s Rich Cimini, so he can return to the Jets’ facility if he’s asymptomatic for 48 hours and has two negative tests at least 24 hours apart.
-If he experiences any symptoms, he must remain isolated from the rest of the team until both of those conditions are met.
+Mims is vaccinated, a source tells SNY's Ralph Vacchiano, meaning he will need to test negative twice at least 24 hours apart to return to the field.
+This mean's there's still a chance that he could play on Sunday against the Bills.

+The Baylor product and former second-round pick hasn’t garnered much playing time in his second pro season, catching just seven passes on 14 targets for 129 yards with two drops.
+In two seasons, Mims has totaled just 30 catches for 486 yards without a touchdown.